Stairs Calorie Calculator

 You now know how to calculate calories burned climbing stairs.
 But why should you even consider ditching elevators in the first place?
 The answer is short - it has a number of health benefits!
 Let's take look at some of them:

 It's a great way to build leg muscle.
-Interestingly, scientific research suggests that strong leg muscles correlate with a healthy nervous system - all the more reason to exercise;
+Interestingly,- all the more reason to exercise.

-It's very effective at burning body fat, making it an excellent weight loss exercise; and
+It's very effective at burning body fat, making it an excellent weight loss exercise.

 It's convenient.
 Taking stairs is extremely easy to incorporate into your daily life!